ss3sim/ss3sim/README.md

 An ss3sim simulation requires three types of input:

-1.  a base model of the underlying truth (an SS operating model; OM),
+1.  a base model of the underlying truth (an SS3 operating model; OM),
-2.  a base model of how you will assess that truth (an SS estimation model; EM), and
+2.  a base model of how you will assess that truth (an SS3 estimation model; EM), and
 3.  a data frame specifying how you want to manipulate (1) and (2) from their base-model configurations.

-You can find examples of an SS OM and EM [within the package data](https://github.com/ss3sim/ss3sim/tree/master/inst/extdata/models).
+You can find examples of an SS3 OM and EM [within the package data](https://github.com/ss3sim/ss3sim/tree/master/inst/extdata/models).
 An example data frame for (3) is also available within the package via `ss3sim::setup_scenarios_defaults()`.
 Adding columns to this default scenario data frame will enable the manipulation of additional components of the OM, sampling procedure, and the EM.
 Adding rows to this default scenario data frame will lead to more scenarios, where a scenario is the result of the combination of specifications in that row, i.e., how you manipulate the OM and the EM.
 There will be many folders inside each scenario folder, where each of these folders are iterations.
 Iterations within a scenario differ only by the seed used within R to define the randomness of that iteration.

 ![An illustration of the input and output file and folder structure.](https://raw.githubusercontent.com/ss3sim/ss3sim/f763cfb462a9e68db670155070cd554812a65160/man/figures/filestructure.png)